Wednesday, May 20, 2026

 — Marina Yue Zhang, Associate Professor, UTS Australia-China Relations Institute

-According to Tim Buckley, director of Climate Energy Finance, "Australia is sitting on some of the world's most strategically valuable resources at precisely the moment the global economy is reorganising itself around them.
-But sitting on them is all Australia is doing."
+Tim Buckley, the Climate Energy Finance director and former Citigroup managing director, put the Australian position directly: 'Australia is sitting on some of the world's most strategically valuable resources at precisely the moment the global economy is reorganising itself around them.
+But sitting on them is all Australia is doing.'

 FREQUENTLY ASKED QUESTIONS